.

 A big b-school deadline is right around the corner, and you’re getting in the zone.
 Buckling down to start to assemble your application.

 As you spend more time on schools’ websites, you start to get a sinking feeling when you look at their “accepted student” statistics.
-Your GMAT score is WAY below their averages.
+You either haven’t take the GMAT / GRE yet, or you have, but your score is WAY below their averages.
 Maybe it’s even below their “mid-80%” cut-off.

 UH OH.